 Ensure your shoppers have a ‘fair’ wait in line

 Electronic Call Forward systems (ECF) eliminate the chance of an unfair wait – creating a system that is just, and often faster than traditional multi-lane queuing.
 When we worked with a French supermarket giant, which aimed to increase the number of customers served hourly by its checkout team, Tensator’s Auto ECF achieved a 32% rise in productivity per checkout quarter.

 Single lane queues, when planned and executed correctly, might also provide an opportunity for retailers to utilise IQM to encourage impulse buys.
 This form of POS has been linked to boosting impulse sales by up to 400%.

 For some businesses, however, a single line format with multiple attendants is not always possible, an obvious example being supermarkets.

 Whilst many retailers have worked hard to install ramps, lifts and dedicated parking spaces – it’s clear more needs to be done to accommodate customers with accessibility challenges.
 At Tensator, we have developed a low-profile universal base for our Tensabarriers, meaning wheelchairs can easily pass over them without obstruction.
 Small considerations such as these can be instrumental in harnessing customer loyalty and improving the overall shopping experience.

 While competition among retailers continues to rise, brands do not need necessarily need to focus on lowering prices in order to attract and retain customers.
 Differentiating from competition through heightened levels of customer service and by providing a seamless customer journey is arguably a more effective strategy.

 Further information on how to use the queue to ensure customer satisfaction

-For more information on how our queue solutions can be used to help ensure customer satisfaction in a retail environment – why not take a look at our retail solutions guide?
+For more information on how our queue solutions can be used to help ensure customer satisfaction – why not take a look at our brand new queue management guide?
 To download, please click below.